datastax/kaap/docs/api-reference.md

-Additional DNS config for each pod created by the operator.
+DNS config for each pod.

 <table>
     <thead>